Laura-Kam/laura-kam-react-portfolio/README.md

 ## Usage

 Through 'npm run build' the dist folder will be built, bundling your assets for efficiency.
 The local host server will start on local host 3000.
+You can also run 'npm start'.
 To deploy to a URL on Github pages, run 'npm run deploy' every time you have updates.

 ## License